 Data-Driven Approaches to Crime and Traffic Safety Training

 Data-Driven Approaches to Crime and Traffic Safety (DDACTS) integrates location-based crime and traffic data to establish effective and efficient methods for deploying law enforcement and other resources.
-Using GIS mapping to identify areas that have high incidences of crime and crashes, DDACTS uses traffic enforcement strategies that play a dual role in fighting crime and reducing crashes and traffic violations.
-Drawing on the deterrent of highly visible traffic enforcement and the knowledge that crime often involves the use of motor vehicles, the goal of DDACTS is to reduce the incidence of crime, crashes, and traffic violations across the country.
+Using GIS mapping to identify areas that have high incidences of crime and crashes, DDACTS uses traffic safety strategies that play a dual role in fighting crime and reducing crashes and traffic violations.
+Drawing on the deterrent of highly visible traffic engagement and the knowledge that crime often involves the use of motor vehicles, the goal of DDACTS is to reduce the incidence of crime, crashes, and traffic violations across the country.
 This has proven to be an effective, predictive, location-based policing approach to crime and traffic safety that delivers law enforcement services at the right place and at the right time.

 DDACTS relies on prompt collection and analysis of crash and crime data to provide actionable reports that inform tactical and strategic decisions of a law enforcement agency.

 Agencies currently participating are: Allen, Texas Police Department; Denver, Colorado Police; Evesham, New Jersey Police, Kansas City, Kansas Police Department; Pearland, Texas Police; Shawnee, Kansas Police Department; Schenectady, New York Police; Loveland, Colorado Police; Roanoke County VA Police Department; Florence County Sheriff’s Office, St. Charles, Missouri Police; Greenville, North Carolina Police; Casper, Wyoming Police Department.

 Technical Assistance and Workshops